Greenhouse gas emission statistics - emission inventories

 |Emissions from international navigation and aviation are assigned to the countries where the operator of the ship/aircraft is resident, regardless of where the emission takes place.||Emissions from international navigation and aviation are assigned to the countries where the associated fuel is bunkered, irrespective of the operator's place of residence.|

 Note: National and EU totals differ between the two approaches, as different boundaries apply.
 GHG inventories include international aviation and maritime transport (international bunker fuels) as memorandum items, which means that they are excluded from national totals reported.
 However, they are included in air emissions accounts totals.
 Therefore, total emissions reported in GHG inventory databases can differ significantly from the total reported in air emissions accounts for countries with a large international aircraft and/or shipping fleet.
 AEA reconciles totals with emission inventories through so-called 'bridging items'.

 The EU is fighting climate change through ambitious policies at home and close cooperation with international partners.
 The EU has set itself targets for reducing its greenhouse gas emissions progressively.
-The EU is on track to meet the 20% emissions reduction target for 2020.
 By 2050, Europe aims to become the world’s first climate-neutral continent.

 - Energy, transport and environment indicators — Statistical book, 2020